 Of course, we cannot tell you that, if you make a video that is this long or contains these words, you will enroll X-amount of prospective students.
 But what we can tell you is what kinds of videos can be very effective based on your specific goals.
 That, combined with how brief your window is and how your audience receives information, should give you great confidence to bring this up to the powers that be.

-Videos come in various shapes and sizes and are specialized for different goals, so knowing which video to use is key to saving you time, money and, hopefully, will give you confidence to make more; improving the quality as you learn how your audience responds to them.
+Videos come in various shapes and sizes and are specialized for different goals, so knowing which video to use is key to saving you time, money and, hopefully, will give you the confidence to make more; improving the quality as you learn how your audience responds to them.

 Testify, Explain, Demonstrate